lrusso/CounterStrike/README.md

 # Counter Strike

 Counter Strike running in the web browser using JavaScript and WebAssembly.
 Simply open the link below, click the red icon, and select the `ZIP` file that must contain the `valve` and `cstrike` folders; all files will be loaded and the game will start automatically.
+Multiplayer mode is not available.
+Bots are available if they are installed in the `cstrike` folder.

 ![alt screenshot](https://lrusso.github.io/CounterStrike/SCREENSHOT.jpg)